Sudarvannan-m/TwitterChallenge/README.md

 1)	Mvn Package command on parent project runs the JUnit test cases for the service and dao classes.

 Rest API’s

 	String getTweets(int count)
-	Returns the last ‘n’ tweets for the twitterHandle in JSON format String searchTweets(String searchString)
+		Returns the last ‘n’ tweets for the twitterHandle in JSON format

+	String searchTweets(String searchString)
 		Returns the tweets that matches the search string in JSON format.

 Assumptions:
-	Both Tweets and Replies for the timeline are considered for the count
+	Both Tweets and Replies for the timeline are considered for the count Video and Gif are not handled as per requirement spec.
+Image and text for tweet are handled.